pawel-napieracz/cordova-plugin-onegini/docs/public/topics/error-handling.md

 ```

 Every error returns an object that contains a `code` and `description` property.
 These can provide helpful information on how to recover from or handle a given error.

+## SDK error codes

+As the Onegini Cordova plugin is a wrapper for the Onegini Android and iOS SDKs, some errors that are returned may come directly from the SDK themselves.
+This is true for error codes in the ranges 9000 and higher.
+See the error handling documentation for the [Android SDK](https://docs.onegini.com/android-sdk/topics/error-handling.html) and the [iOS SDK](https://docs.onegini.com/ios-sdk/topics/error-handling.html) for details.